gh0st27/starter-academic/content/project/struts2scanner/index.md

 url_video: ""
 ---
 ---
+Apache Struts is a free, open-source framework for creating elegant, modern Java web applications.
+It has its share of critical vulnerabilities, with one of its features, OGNL – Object-Graph Navigation Language, being at the core of many of them.
 Struts2Scanner is a vulnerability scanner to find out if a target endpoint is vulnerable to Remote Code Execution.
 Currently it checks against following vulnerabilities.

 * cve-2020-17530